Maximum residue levels for carbendazim

 What is changing?

-The European Commission proposes to reduce the MRLs for carbendazim as summarised in Table 1.
+The European Commission proposed to reduce the MRLs for carbendazim as summarised in Table 1.
 MRLs should be raised for lemons, limes, and mandarins, but lowered for okra.

 In the EU, carbendazim is currently defined as “sum of benomyl and carbendazim expressed as carbendazim”.
-The Commission now proposes that the new MRLs will just apply to carbendazim.
+The Commission proposed that the new MRLs will just apply to carbendazim.
 Separate MRLs are being established for benomyl.

 Why?